-Every project is unique and different.
-No two teams or projects are the same.
-Just as so, there’s no single ‘silver bullet’ project management approach that can solve all your problems.
-But rather than having to reinvent a new process every time you launch a new project, why not tap into some of the most tried and tested project management methodologies that are out there?
+Every project, project manager, and project management team is unique and different.
+So, there’s no magical project management approach that will fit all project management teams.
+But rather than having to create new processes every time you launch a new project, why don’t you utilise one of the top project management methodologies?

-The problem is – there’s thousands of project management methodologies out there!
 How do you pick the right one for you and your team?
-To make it easy for you, we’ve put together a clear guide of the top 8 project management methodologies that helps you understand their pros, cons and whether they are suited for you!
+To make it easy for you, we’ve put together a clear guide of the top 8 project management methodologies.
+We’ll outline the pros and cons for each methodology, so you can decide which best suits you!

 What is a project management methodology?

-The Project Management Institute (PMI) defines a methodology as ‘ a system of practices, techniques, procedures, and rules used by those who work in a discipline’.
-A project management methodology is a foundational framework built on sets of guidelines and procedures that aim to optimise your project activities and performance.
+The Project Management Institute (PMI) defines a methodology as ‘a system of practices, techniques, procedures, and rules used by those who work in a discipline’.
+A project management methodology is a foundational framework which is built on sets of guidelines and procedures, with the aim of optimising your project activities and performance.

 As needs and processes change, project management methodologies will also change and grow to accommodate these changes.
-Even with thousands already in existence, many more new methodologies are expected to rise in the coming years.
+Even with thousands already in existence, we expect project managers to keep developing methodologies in coming years.

 What are the benefits of using a project management methodology?